-a. the more of a chore it is for me to go elsewhere (the gym) to exercise, the less likely I am to do it
+- The more of a chore it is for me to go elsewhere (the gym) to exercise, the less likely I am to do it.

-b.
-I have no desire to use a bunch of complicated, unnatural equipment, covered in the sweat and germs of strangers
+- I have no desire to use a bunch of complicated, unnatural equipment, covered in the sweat and germs of strangers.

-c.
-I’m already married, so the biggest benefit from a gym membership (meeting attractive, fit partners) is a non-starter
+- I’m already married, so the biggest benefit from a gym membership (meeting attractive, fit partners at a gym) is a non-starter.

-d.
-I have no desire to get totally “ripped” (mostly ripped would be suitable), therefore, most of my workout needs are met pretty easily in places other than the gym
+- I have no desire to get totally “ripped” (mostly ripped would be suitable), therefore, most of my workout needs are met pretty easily in places other than the gym.

-e.
-I save money (the average cost of a gym membership is $55, while it’s estimated $39 of that goes to waste from under-use)
+- I save money (the average cost of a gym membership is $58, while it’s estimated $39 of that goes to waste from under-use).

-f.
-I just don’t have the time: figure 15 minutes to drive there, 15 to park, 10 to change – that’s 40 minutes each way, and doesn’t even factor in waiting to use a machine
+- I just don’t have the time: figure 15 minutes to drive there, 15 to park, 10 to change – that’s 40 minutes each way, and doesn’t even factor in waiting to use a machine.

-Instead, I opt for a combination of the following:
+Instead, I’ve opted for a combination of the following:

-- I bike to work and back home (about 20 miles per week)
+- While working, I was biking to work and back home (about 20 miles per week).

-- I average about another 25 miles per week of recreational biking from spring through fall
+- I average 60 miles per week of biking from spring through fall.

-- I spend anywhere from 6-10 hours a week walking (often jogging) my dog – adopting a high energy dog is about the best thing you could ever do for your health, I’ve found
+- I spend at least 10 hours per week walking my dog.
+He’s slowing down with age, but adopting a high energy dog is about the best thing you could ever do for your health, I had found.

 If you absolutely love your gym, the price of membership, and how much use you get out of it, great.
 If you don’t, read on…